writerthethinker1/relax_write/about/about.md

 tags: about
 ---

 Hello!
-I am a person here on earth.
-It's been some time here!
-I've seen lots of cool and warm things.
-Life's not easy on earth, but if you make the effort, you might like it more than elsewhere.
-This is just a place for some cool files and announcements.
-Hope you enjoy.
+This is the spot where you put your name and other information.
+Anything you think is relevant to what you are showing others.

+Take it easy.
+This is just a chill place to share the genuine you!
+Your hobbies, interests and other cool things about you.
+Don't overthink it!